Affordable Warmth Scheme

 How do I know what work I can do?

-A surveyor from your local council will visit your home and ask you some questions to ensure that you are eligible for the Scheme.
-Your details will then be passed to the Housing Executive, who will arrange to have officers visit your home.
-They will need to see documentary proof that you own your home and that your income is less than £20,000 per year.
-They will also inspect your home to assess what energy efficiency measures your home needs.
+An officer from your local council will visit your home and ask you questions to ensure that you are eligible for the Scheme.
+They will need to collect documentation that confirms that you own/privately rent your home and that your income is less than £20,000 per year.
+Your details will then be passed to the Housing Executive, who will arrange to have a technical assessment carried out of your home.
+They will assess your home to identify what energy efficiency improvement measures could benefit you and your home.

 After the visit from the Housing Executive and if you are entitled to help under the Scheme, you will be given a Schedule of Works which will identify the measures you are permitted to install along with a formal certificate of approval to start the works.
 You may not carry out any works without that approval.